 Canberra Academy of Languages – Home

-Former Specialist Education Provider for Senior Secondary Languages in the ACTOrigins and transition
+Former Specialist Education Provider for Senior Secondary Languages in the ACTNews

 At the end of 2023, the Canberra Academy of Languages (CAL) completed its seventh and final year of program delivery.
 Since that time, throughout 2024 and 2025, equivalent programs have been delivered by the Centre for Modern Languages (CML) at CIT Solutions.